By Alex Ray

 Taking matters into his own hands, Faris locates a near-full jerry can of water and drags it across the grassy picnic ground to douse the coals on the barbecue.
 Faris is only four years old and the jerry can is only slightly shorter than he is.
 But like most of Jordan’s refugee children he is fast learning to be independent.

-This article appeared in Foreign Brief on August 3rd 2016.
+By Alex Ray – in Foreign Brief on August 3rd 2016.

 Western coverage of the Syrian conflict has largely overlooked allegations that Israel is backing jihadists fighting in Syria.
 Middle Eastern leaders have a history of blaming domestic unrest on such conspiracies – particularly when Israel is involved.
 Although conspiracies of Israeli support for Al Qaeda and ISIS are largely hyperbole, the country’s posture towards the Syrian conflict and its relations with jihadi groups deserve closer inspection.
 Continue reading